Published 12:10 IST, October 25th 2024

 Fully autonomous technology is largely confined to test environments, regulations are still evolving, and data needs for digital maps are onerous.

 Ride on.
-Chinese robotaxis may struggle to navigate Big Apple .
-WeRide is aiming for a valuation of as much as $5 billion for a New York IPO ; Pony AI, which is preparing its own market debut re, was valued at $8.5 billion in a private funding round last year, per IFR.
-But autonomous-vehicle companies have h a rough ride of late.
+Chinese robotaxis may struggle to navigate the Big Apple .
+WeRide is aiming for a valuation of as much as $5 billion for a New York IPO ; Pony AI, which is preparing its own market debut there, was valued at $8.5 billion in a private funding round last year, per IFR.
+But autonomous-vehicle companies have had a rough ride of late.

-Unless top line accelerates dramatically, China’s new automotive upstarts may be asking investors to put robot before car.
+Unless the top line accelerates dramatically, China’s new automotive upstarts may be asking investors to put the robot before the car.

 Context News

 On Oct.
-24, Horizon Robotics, which makes software and hardware for driverless cars, debuted on Hong Kong Stock Exchange after raising $698 million, implying a valuation of $6.7 billion in its initial public offering.
-Shares rose 2.8% on first day of tring to close at HK$4.10.
-China-based autonomous driving startup WeRide has filed for a $119 million IPO on Nasdaq and a private placement of $320.5 million, according to a term sheet seen by Reuters on Oct.
-23. Rival Pony AI filed for an IPO in U.S. on Oct.
-17. Toyota-backed company was valued at $8.5 billion based on its Series D private round in October last year, IFR reported.
+24, Horizon Robotics, which makes software and hardware for driverless cars, debuted on the Hong Kong Stock Exchange after raising $698 million, implying a valuation of $6.7 billion in its initial public offering.
+Shares rose 2.8% on the first day of trading to close at HK$4.10.
+China-based autonomous driving startup WeRide has filed for a $119 million IPO on the Nasdaq and a private placement of $320.5 million, according to a term sheet seen by Reuters on Oct.
+23. Rival Pony AI filed for an IPO in the U.S. on Oct.
+17. The Toyota-backed company was valued at $8.5 billion based on its Series D private round in October last year, IFR reported.